 This ruling is directed only to the taxpayer requesting it.
 Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.

-Pursuant to a power of attorney on file in this office, a copy of this letter is being sent to you.
+In accordance with a power of attorney on file in this office, a copy of this letter will be sent to A.

-Sincerely yours, W. Edward Williams Senior Technical Reviewer CC:INTL:Br1
+Sincerely,

+/S/ M. Grace Fleeman Senior Counsel CC:INTL:Br1